Manuals

 We highly recommend to leave the IP settings to DHCP client only.

-Subnet Mask in the second line.
-Make sure the subnet mask on all devices running KLANG:app and on the processor are EXACTLY the same.
-Otherwise the discovery of the processor will not work.
+a Subnet Mask in the second line.
+Make sure the subnet mask on all devices running KLANG:app and on the processor are exactly the same.
+Otherwise, the discovery of the processor will not work.

 Default Gateway (GW) in the third line. (default: empty.
 Leave blank if not required, or the same as the IP but with a .1 in the end)